-A: TIAA-CREF and Fidelity are our investment companies.
-You can contact them to set up a counseling session on campus.
-They are usually on campus two or three times a month.
+A: TIAA and Fidelity are our investment companies.
+You can contact them to set up a counseling session.
 They are committed to providing non-competitive advice and can show you projections of your future retirement situation.
-Call 1.800.732.8353 to set up an appointment with a TIAA-CREF representative or 1.800.642.7131 to arrange to meet with a Fidelity rep. These representatives do not work on commission.
+Call 1.800.732.8353 to set up an appointment with a TIAA representative or 1.800.642.7131 to arrange to meet with a Fidelity rep. These representatives do not work on commission.

 Q: When is it possible to use the 457(b) deferred compensation plan?

 A: When you have made the maximum possible contributions to your 403(b) plan according to the IRS rules for the year.
 Please check with the Benefits office at 402.554.3660 for further information.

 Q: What is accessibility and how does it affect me?

 A: The University of Nebraska Basic 401(a) Retirement Plan allows separating and retiring faculty and staff lump sum access to TIAA and/or Fidelity Investments retirement plan accumulations, thereby providing additional settlement options.
 TIAA accumulations are distributed in annual disbursements over a period of nine years while CREF and Fidelity accumulations can be distributed in a lump sum payment.

 Q: What are the different ages at which my ability to access my funds or social security changes?

 A: The following ages are the milestones you want to keep in mind: